Current North Dakota Mortgage and Refinance Rates

 • Conventional refinances aren’t backed by the government.
 As such, they typically have higher rates than government-backed refinance loans.

-• VA refinances are a great option for active duty military and veterans, since the loans typically have low rates and flexible requirements.
-These loans — which are backed by the U.S. Department of Veterans Affairs (VA) — are only for qualified military borrowers.
+• VA refinances are a great option for active duty military and veterans, since the VA loans typically have low rates and flexible requirements.
+VA loans — which are backed by the U.S. Department of Veterans Affairs (VA) — are only for qualified military borrowers.

 The mortgage rates forecast predicts rates will steadily drop for the rest of the year, reaching closer to 6% (and possibly even lower) by December 2024.
 Experts also believe 2024 will bring more housing supply.